sonofice/Drankspel/README.md

 # Drankspel
-This is a cardgame that is played with booze
+This is a cardgame that is played with booze.
+The game has been made with python